Every wedding should have Corona, sans the virus.

 The homonym above has created global anxiety, fear, and uncertainty.
 It has also rocked the world of weddings for engaged couples and event professionals alike.
-As early as March 13th (coincidentally), weddings in Los Angeles, Orange County, San Diego, Riverside, and Santa Barbara have been postponing their big day due to Coronavirus.
+As early as March 13th (coincidentally), weddings in Los Angeles, Orange County, San Diego, Riverside, and Santa Barbara have begun to postpone their weddings due to Coronavirus.
 This either at the hands of the couples, the venues themselves, or by city decree.

-As wedding DJ in Los Angeles through Orange County and Santa Barbara, weddings postponing due to COVID-19 hurts my business but also hurts the dreams set forth by my clients.
+As wedding DJ in Los Angeles through Orange County and Santa Barbara, weddings postponed due to the Coronavirus hurt my business but also hurt the dreams set forth by my clients.
 Many are lost and have reached out to me for advice.
 While there is no fix-all to the weddings scheduled during worldwide self quarantines, here are 5 Tips Before You Postpone Your Wedding Due To The Coronavirus.

 If it is inevitable that you are going to be postponing your wedding due to Coronavirus, here is my advice to keep your head focused while you make alterations: